 The Notice sets out the existing position and explains that the UK is currently engaged in separate discussions with EU Member States in order to agree future arrangements in respect of driving licences.
 This could result in agreements for reciprocal recognition and for exchange of licences.

 However, it is important to understand that if there is no agreement, then Gibraltar drivers will require an International Driving Permit (IDP) in addition to their driving licence when driving in Europe.
+To get legal help you can learn more here.

 There are three types of IDP: